4AlexMin/prda/README.md

 }
 prda.graphic.lineplot_html(df, x='idx', y=['a', 'b'], markpoints=point_markers, filepath='demo_lineplot.html')
 ```

-And code with the below DataFrame will draw anther plot look like this:
 |     |  idx  |   a  |   b  |
 |:---:|:-----:|:----:|:----:|
 |  0  |  0.0  | 0.00 |  6.0 |